microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamwork-get-regionandenablementstatus.md

 doc_type: apiPageType
 ---

-# Get region and enablement status of Microsoft teams for a tenant
+# Get region and enablement status of Microsoft teams for the organization

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get organization level region information along with Microsoft teams enablement status of a [teamwork](../resources/teamwork.md) settings of the organization.
-This API specifies the teamwork properties of a organization.
+Get organization level region information along with Microsoft teams enablement status of [teamwork](../resources/teamwork.md) settings for the organization.
+This API specifies the teamwork properties for the organization.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]